 There is also great demand for forestry scientists in the paper, furniture and packaging industries.
 Your Bachelor's degree also qualifies you for training as a senior technical forestry service ranger (3rd level of qualification).
 You can then become a district forester, for example.

 Would you rather be active in the field of nature conservation or be involved in international development cooperation?
 Both are possible thanks to the ecological, economic, and socio-political skills you acquire during your studies.
 And if your hunger for knowledge is not satisfied after graduation, we recommend our advanced Master’s of Forestry and Wood Science, which paves the way for managerial roles and scholarly activities.

 At the beginning of your studies, the focus is on the fundamentals of natural sciences and comprises ten compulsory modules.
-In addition to Chemistry, Physics, Biology, Statistics and Economics, you will be immersed in the first specialist modules such as Dendrology, Ecoclimatology, Forest and Environmental History and the Material Properties of Wood.
+In addition to Chemistry, Physics, Biology and Economics, you will be immersed in the first specialist modules such as Dendrology, Ecoclimatology, Forest and Environmental History and the Material Properties of Wood.

 From the second year of study onwards, you will then take the modules specific to forestry.
 Various elective modules provide you with the opportunity to specialize in different areas during your studies.
 Besides, you can build your profile by choosing your 8-week internship and the topic of your Bachelor's thesis.

 The forestry competences you will acquire during your Bachelor's program are based on natural, engineering, economic and social sciences.
 Through your specialized competences you will be able to understand the role of the forest for the environment and the climate as well as its social significance.

 You will be able to apply this knowledge to concrete and practical questions and develop problem-solving strategies.
 You will also be able to apply silvicultural and operational concepts and adapt them to changing conditions.
 You will be familiar with forest rejuvenation, establishment and maintenance, and be able to carry them out.